-If the Guardian Australia were a real news outlet this could have been scandalous.
+If the Guardian Australia were a real news outlet, this could have been scandalous.

-They started in Melbourne primarily on the La Trobe and Monash campuses fighting sometimes bloody battles with the Maoist groups who at that time were the strongest university extremist organisations in Melbourne.
-As Trotskyist groups are wont to do hey went through a plethora of names, originally being the “Marxist Worker’s Group” (MWG), then the “Socialist Workers Action Group” (SWAG) before settling on the “International Socialists” (IS) and after splits and re-mergers eventually the International Socialist Organisation (ISO).
+They started in Melbourne primarily on the La Trobe and Monash campuses, fighting sometimes bloody battles with the Maoist groups, who at that time were the strongest university extremist organisations in Melbourne.
+As Trotskyist groups are wont to do, they went through a plethora of names, originally being the “Marxist Worker’s Group” (MWG), then the “Socialist Workers Action Group” (SWAG), before settling on the “International Socialists” (IS) and, after splits and re-mergers, eventually the International Socialist Organisation (ISO).

-Not “real socialism” you see.
+Not “real socialism”, you see.
 I’m sure you’ve heard that a couple of times.

-As the radicalism of the 70s began to die away various Trotskyist groups began fighting internally.
-Notable Brisbane activist John Minns moved to Sydney leaving a hole in the branch leadership.
-It’s worth pointing out that Mr Minns is now “Dr.” Minns, an associate professor in Politics and International Relations at the ANU and chief organiser of the pro-Refugee rallies in that city.
-To fill the hole he left the Melbourne dominated leadership moved another young extremist activist named Mick Armstrong up from the south to take over in Brisbane.
+As the radicalism of the 70s began to die away, various Trotskyist groups began fighting internally.
+Notable Brisbane activist John Minns moved to Sydney, leaving a hole in the branch leadership.
+It’s worth pointing out that Mr Minns is now “Dr” Minns, an associate professor in Politics and International Relations at the ANU and chief organiser of the pro-Refugee rallies in that city.
+To fill the hole he left, the Melbourne-dominated leadership moved another young extremist activist named Mick Armstrong up from the south, to take over in Brisbane.
 Armstrong (who had been recruited at La Trobe in 1975) immediately clashed with Rintoul and his allies in the “hardcore” faction of the Brisbane branch and was rapidly withdrawn.
 Rintoul and friends were not going to let anyone else boss them around in their backyard.

 The violent extremist ideologues behind the anti-One Nation protests were accurately reported on in the mainstream press at the time, and both Ian Rintoul and future Yarra councillor Stephen Jolly openly boasted in print that they were using the rallies to build up their organisations for a future Communist revolution.